EF-3DGS: Event-Aided Free-Trajectory 3D Gaussian Splatting: Method

 where $T_{i,j \rightarrow j-m} = T_{i,j-m}T_{i,j}^{-1}$, $\Pi$ projects a 3D point to image coordinates and $\Pi^{-1}$ unprojects a pixel coordinate and depth into a 3D point.
 Then the image of piece-wise warped events (IPWE) at timestamp $t_{i,j}$ is computed by averaging the warped event frames:

 Following the Cmax framework, we maximize the variance of the IPWE, which is equivalent to minimize its opposite:

-Furthermore, based on the Linear Event Generation Model (LEGM)~\cite{legm2015, legm2018}, the brightness change $\Delta L$ at pixel $\mathbf{u}$ can be approximated by the dot product of the image gradient $\nabla L$ and the optical flow $\Dot{\mathbf{u}}$ (note that $L$ is the logarithm of an image):
+Furthermore, based on the LEGM~\cite{legm2015, legm2018}, the brightness change $\Delta L$ at pixel $\mathbf{u}$ can be approximated by the dot product of the image gradient $\nabla L$ and the optical flow $\Dot{\mathbf{u}}$ (note that $L$ is the logarithm of an image):

 It is noteworthy that the IPWE also encodes brightness change information.
 Combining ~\cref{eq10} and ~\cref{eq12}, we establish a connection between the IPWE and the brightness changes of the rendered images: